functional-patterns/gof/decorator/README.md

     post c f = f c
 ~~~~

-With these functions arbitrary decorated function can be created from core function, pre-decorators and post-decorators.
+With these bind functions arbitrary decorated function can be created from core function, pre-decorators and post-decorators.

 ~~~~
     decorated :: a -> b -> c